 Understanding hookworm in dogs and puppies

-Hookworms are unpleasant parasites that can live inside an infected dog’s intestine.
+Hookworms are unpleasant and dangerous parasites that can live inside an infected dog’s intestine.
 While they typically cause mild symptoms in adult animals, they can be much more serious in puppies.

 How your dog can get hookworm

-Once infected, hookworm larvae grow into adult hookworms and latch onto your dog’s gut to feed and lay new eggs, starting the cycle all over again.
+Once in the dog’s gut, hookworm larvae grow into adult hookworms and latch onto the gut wall to feed and lay new eggs, starting the cycle all over again.

 • Pale gums (caused by anaemia)